stephaniebland/Fishery_Life_History/read_me.md

 ***Dynamics***

-- dynamic\_fn function that takes all the web parameters as inputs and solves the differential equations using the “ode45” function.
+- dynamic\_fn Function that takes all the web parameters as inputs and solves the differential equations using the “ode45” function.
 It takes into account the extinction threshold.

-- biomass function called by the “ode45” function that calculates the derivatives of the biomasses and the efforts as a unique array dx/dt.
+- biomass Function called by the “ode45” function that calculates the derivatives of the biomasses and the efforts as a unique array dx/dt.

-- gr\_func function called by “biomass.m” to calculate the growth vector for the biomasses, using the ATN equations.
+- gr\_func Function called by “biomass.m” to calculate the growth vector for the biomasses, using the ATN equations.

 ***Analysis***

-- isConnected function that takes the food web matrix as input and determines whether the graph is connected (no isolated species, no partitioning into several isolated sub-webs).
+- isConnected Function that takes the food web matrix as input and determines whether the graph is connected (no isolated species, no partitioning into several isolated sub-webs).

-- web\_properties function that takes the food web matrix as input and calculates the 17 structural properties of a web.
+- web\_properties Function that takes the food web matrix as input and calculates the 17 structural properties of a web.